Online B.S. in Mathematics Program

 A bachelor’s degree in Mathematics offers students a variety of career choices.
 Many of our graduates seek a career in teaching at the high school or community college level.
 Others choose to specialize in probability, finance and economics and find rewarding careers in actuarial science.

 The B.S. in Mathematics requires 45 credit hours in mathematics.
 The common core consists of 27 credit hours in Calculus, Linear Algebra, Modern Algebra, Real Analysis and Mathematical Modeling.
 The remaining classes are largely electives within Mathematics and must be chosen after discussion with your advisor.
 Students who plan a career in actuarial sciences may choose some finance and economics courses to meet these requirements.
 We recommend this plan of study for all students who wish to pursue actuarial sciences or graduate studies in mathematics.

 Completion Program Curriculum

 Please see the list below for a sample curriculum.
 The sample curriculum is for a student who may want to prepare for actuarial sciences, and therefore take most of the electives in Business and Economics.
 Keep in mind that this is only a sample.
 Once you are admitted to the program, we will create a customized curriculum for you.

 After being admitted to the program your advisor will carefully review your transcripts and will create a degree completion plan with you.
 This plan will be tailored to your needs and interests, and may also be spread over a longer period of time if you prefer to be a less-than-full-time student.
-If you would like to have a preliminary plan of studies, please contact Lori in the office of Admissions.

 You may complete all required Mathematics classes and most of the additional program requirements online at IU East.
 Your advisor will help you determine which courses you need to complete.